 Acceptable accounting methods include:

-- Designating separate accounts for each election; or
+- Maintaining separate accounts for each election; or

-- Establishing separate books and records for each election.
+- Maintaining separate books and records for each election.

 The committee’s records must demonstrate that, prior to the primary election, recorded cash on hand was at all times greater than or equal to the sum of general election contributions received minus the sum of general election disbursements made.